 Unlike some towns, Jensen Beach isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Jensen Beach are a mix of both white- and blue-collar jobs.
 Overall, Jensen Beach is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Jensen Beach who work in management occupations (13.90%), sales jobs (12.71%), and food service (10.13%).

-One of the nice things about Jensen Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Jensen Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The overall education level of Jensen Beach citizens is substantially higher than the typical US community, as 33.23% of adults in Jensen Beach have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Jensen Beach in 2018 was $37,253, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
 This equates to an annual income of $149,012 for a family of four.
 However, Jensen Beach contains both very wealthy and poor people as well.

 Jensen Beach is a somewhat ethnically-diverse town.
 The people who call Jensen Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jensen Beach residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Jensen Beach include Irish, German, English, Italian, and French.

 The most common language spoken in Jensen Beach is English.
 Other important languages spoken here include Spanish and French.